Canada indigenous ask pope for residential schools records

 By Philip Pullella

-VATICAN CITY, March 28 (Reuters) - Survivors of Canada's residential schools on Monday asked Pope Francis for unfettered access to Church records on the institutions where indigenous children were abused and their culture denied.
+VATICAN CITY, March 28 (Reuters) - Survivors of Canada's residential schools on Monday asked Pope Francis to guarantee unfettered access to Church records on the institutions where indigenous children were abused and their culture denied.

 Francis met for about an hour each with representatives of the Métis and Inuit nations, the first of four meetings this week with Canada's native peoples in what both sides have called a called a process of healing and reconciliation.